Ohio river's level raised to accommodate Vice President JD Vance's birthday kayaking trip

 But critics immediately blasted the action as a sign of the vice president's entitlement, particularly given the administration Trump administration's focus on slashing government spending.

-The U.S. Army Corps of Engineers said its Louisville District temporarily increased outflows from the Caesar Creek Lake in southwest Ohio into the Little Miami “to support safe navigation of U.S. Secret Service personnel.”
-They said the move met operational criteria and fell within normal practice.
+The Corps of Engineers declined to address any financial impact of raising the river.
+Spokesman Gene Pawlik said the agency's Louisville District temporarily increased outflows from the Caesar Creek Lake in southwest Ohio into the Little Miami “to support safe navigation of U.S. Secret Service personnel.”
+He said the move met operational criteria and fell within normal practice.

-“It was determined that the operations would not adversely affect downstream or upstream water levels,” the corps said in a statement.
+“It was determined that the operations would not adversely affect downstream or upstream water levels,” he said in a statement.
 “Downstream stakeholders were notified in advance of the slight outflow increase, which occurred August 1, 2025.”
 Vance's birthday was on Aug.
 2.

+Vance spokesman Parker Magid said the vice president was unaware the river had been raised.

+“The Secret Service often employs protective measures without the knowledge of the Vice President or his staff, as was the case last weekend,” he said via text.

 The sprawling 2,830-acre Caesar Creek Lake has an unlimited horsepower designation and five launch ramps, according to the Ohio Department of Natural Resources website.
 A marina, campground and lodge are also located on site.
 The department provided two natural resources officers to assist the Secret Service with the Vance event, spokesperson Karina Cheung said.